 A CFO of a large organization stated, “The ability of technology to allow the testing of entire populations shifts the perspective on the value of an audit.”
 The value of technology is the ability to make the audit more efficient and reduce the amount of time as testing becomes more automated and conducted on a real-time basis.
 Risks can be identified in a data analytics output report which allows the audit team to adjust the testing and focus on the higher risk areas.

 In conclusion, technology and IT audit will continue to evolve and enhance the ability for the audit function to progress from a ”what could happen” to a “what happened” mindset based upon the ability to leverage technology to look at full populations that were once just sampled.
 This change is transformational and of utmost value to our clients.
 The use of technology and IT audit will help minimize the level of judgment that was once associated with audits.
 Technology can help identify critical issues in a timely manner so that organizations can address them before they impact the organization’s future performance and financials.

 About Melissa Ouari

-Melissa Ouari, CISA, CBCP, is a Senior Manager in the Nonprofit, Government & Healthcare Group at Marks Paneth.
+Melissa Ouari, CISA, CBCP, is a Senior Manager in the Technology Services Group at Marks Paneth.
 To this role, she brings more than 20 years of experience in accounting and information technology.
-Working with clients in an array of industries, including nonprofit and healthcare, Ms. Ouari specializes in IT risk assessment and management as well as IT audits and application level reviews.
-She is a Certified Information System Auditor (CISA) and Certified Business...
+Working with clients in an array of industries, Ms. Ouari specializes in IT risk assessment and management as well as IT audits and application level reviews.
+She is a Certified Information System Auditor (CISA) and Certified Business Continuity Planner (CBCP) and has led numerous...
 READ MORE +